Hellowlol/bw_plex/README.md

   CLI tool that monitors pms and jumps the client to after the theme.

 Options:
   -d, --debug             Add debug logging.
   -u, --username TEXT     Your plex username
   -p, --password TEXT     Your plex password
   -s, --servername TEXT   The server you want to monitor.
   --url TEXT              url to the server you want to monitor -t, --token TEXT        plex-x-token
   -c, --config TEXT       Not in use atm.
-  --help                 Show this message and exit.
+  -vs, --verify_ssl TEXT  Enable this to allow insecure connections to PMS --help                  Show this message and exit.

 Commands:
-  add_theme_to_hashtable  Create a hashtable from the themes. check_db                Do a manual check of the db. ffmpeg_process          Simple manual test for ffmpeg_process with... find_theme              Iterate over all your shows and downloads the... fix_shitty_theme        Set the correct fingerprint of the show in... match                   Manual match for a file. process                 Manual process some/all eps. set_manual_theme_time   Set a manual start and end time for a theme. watch                   Start watching the server for stuff to do.
+  add_theme_to_hashtable  Create a hashtable from the themes. check_db                Do a manual check of the db. export_db               Test command for myself. ffmpeg_process          Simple manual test for ffmpeg_process with... find_theme              Iterate over all your shows and downloads the... manually_correct_theme  Set the correct fingerprint of the show in... match                   Manual match for a file. process                 Manual process some/all eps. set_manual_theme_time   Set a manual start and end time for a theme. watch                   Start watching the server for stuff to do.
 ```

 The most common will be: